TOM FREY, PRESIDENT

 Etheredge received an associate degree from Wallace Community College, Selma, Ala.

-MARK MACKEY, CHIEF EXECUTIVE OFFICER
+MARK MACKEY, SECRETARY AND CHIEF EXECUTIVE OFFICER

 LIVESTOCK MARKETING ASSOCIATION